xaviervizcaino/FuelScraper/README.md

 ### Additional possibilities

-To create a cron task aimed to execute FuelScraper at a given frequency (daily, for exemple):
+To create a cron task aimed to execute FuelScraper at a given frequency (daily, for example):

     crontab -e

 Scroll down and type

-    * 11 * * * cd ./FuelScraper && source venv/bin/activate && cd source && python3 main.py
+    0 11 * * * bash /home/datasci/PycharmProjects/FuelScraper/cron/main.py

-where * 11 * * * stands for evary day at 11:00
+where 0 11 * * * stands for every day at 11:00